LDAWG-a11y/a11yWebApp/src/accessibility.md

 ## Compliance status

-This website is partially with the [Web Content Accessibility Guidelines 2.1 AA standard](https://www.allable.co.uk/research/accessibility-statements-v3), as we have not yet tested the website and there may be some issues.
+This website is partially with the [Web Content Accessibility Guidelines 2.2 AA standard](https://www.w3.org/TR/WCAG22/), as we have not yet tested the website and there may be some issues.

 ## Preparation of this accessibility statement

-This statement was prepared on 7th October 2022.
-It was last reviewed on 26th October 2022.
+This statement was first prepared on 7th October 2022.
+It was last reviewed and updated on 27th March 2024.

-This website has not yet been tested but was built by accessibility professionals with accessibility in mind throughout development.
-We plan to test the website imminently and will be updating this statement with any identified accessibility issues.